Last Updated: 29 October 2021

 Your patients also have the right to request access to personal information that we hold about them.
 You can give them access to their personal information in the settings control page of their profile.
 If you don’t know how to do that, contact us.

-They can also request us through an online form to access, delete and correct their personal information.
+They can request us through an online form to access, delete and correct their personal information.
+They can also make this request by contacting MetaOptima's Privacy Officer directly.
+MetaOptima's Privacy Officer can be reached by using the following contact information:

 Correcting patient information in uploaded documents